 In the 1950s and 1960s, the three most vital people to have working in a Bengali Film to ensure its success were superstars Uttam Kumar, Suchitra Sen, and Hemanta Mukherjee to give music for the film.
 Harano Sur has all three working in the film and they ensure it is one of their more memorable collaborations together.
-The film, produced by Uttam Kumar, is unabashedly inspired by Mervyn LeRoy’s soppy melodrama Random Harvest (1942) that starred Ronald Coleman and Greer Garson.
-Moinak Biswas in the write up The Couple and Their Spaces: Harano Sur characterises the film as a domestic melodrama of a ‘subordinate woman winning over her boss’s heart in the genre of english novels such as Richardson’s Pamela.’
+The film, produced by Uttam Kumar, is unabashedly inspired by Mervyn LeRoy’s soppy melodrama, Random Harvest (1942), that starred Ronald Colman and Greer Garson.
+Moinak Biswas in the write up The Couple and Their Spaces: Harano Sur characterizes the film as a domestic melodrama of a ‘subordinate woman winning over her boss’s heart in the genre of english novels such as Richardson’s Pamela.’

 Admittedly, the film has dated though these type of weepy women’s pictures were quite popular in mainstream Indian Cinema in the 1950s and 60s.
 But what remains ageless and takes prominence over everything else in the film, especially given its contrived premise, is the absolutely magical chemistry between the two leads.
 Harano Sur showcases the Uttam Kumar-Suchitra Sen pair at their best.
 It is easy to see looking at this film and the delirious romanticism of their scenes together as to why why this pair was regarded to be primarily responsible for the golden age of Bengali Cinema as they went on to become icons of Bengali romantic melodramas for more than twenty years, becoming almost a genre into themselves.
 They manage to make the film emotionally involving in spite of its medical loopholes and amnesia mumbo jumbo, thereby lifting the story to a rather engrossing psychodrama.
 In fact, Harano Sur was one of the major films with which Sen developed her cult image in Bengali Cinema as the embodiment of the ultimate self-sacrificing Bengali woman.
 Yes, it would be regarded as highly regressive today but one has to remember the era the film was made in.
 And to be fair to Sen’s character, she is actually a strong and determined young woman who goes after what she wants – in this case her husband and his love.